Plum Class Mornings: 8.30am-11.30am

 During the day, staff record the children’s learning and development using the online journal Tapestry.
 Parents are also given access to this, to enable them to monitor what their child has been doing, as well as add any achievements from home.
 More information on Tapestry can be found here:

 Each term we will be focussing our activities and environment around different stories and topics.
 We plan these from the children’s interests.
 For example, in Term 1, the topic is Traditional Tales/Fairy Tales, with a story focus on Goldilocks and the Three Bears.
-The link for the story can be found here.
 Children often enjoy re-telling these focus stories at home and recreating characters through role play.

 Here is the overview of the topics for this year: